-Respect for the wilderness and its interconnection.
-That’s what makes your trip with Holiday special.
-This isn’t an afterthought for our company, but rather the foundation of it.
+Respect for the wilderness and its interconnection with every living thing: that’s what makes your trip with Holiday special.
+This respect isn’t an afterthought for our company, but rather the foundation of it.
 These rivers have given us everything: from enjoyment and adventure, to a deep sense of peace and belonging, to the very sustenance of life both in ecosystems and our bodies.
 Water is life.
-Say-it-again!
+Say it again!
 Water IS life.

 That’s why we use oars on our rafts, never motors.
 It seems to us that rushing to get there is exactly what you took a vacation to get away from.
-Respect.
-For the Land.
-For the River.
-For our Guests.
+Respect: for the Land, for the River, and for you, our Guests.
 Our guides are selected for their respect and contributions to preserving the rivers and trails we love.

 Our Mission Statement

-Whether by being leading visionaries of these organizations, or simply helping them raise much needed cash by stewarding their supporters down the river, Holiday has embedded in our foundation a moral commitment to protecting the planet we all live on and the rivers we love to run.
-From the large national organizations to the unpaid grassroots networks, here is a list of some of the organizations we believe in:
+Whether by being leading visionaries of these organizations, or simply helping them raise much-needed cash by stewarding their supporters down the river, Holiday has embedded in our foundation a moral commitment to protecting the planet we all live on and the rivers we love to run.
+From the large, national organizations to unpaid grassroots networks, here is a list of some of the organizations we believe in:

 - Living Rivers

 - Waterkeeper Alliance